davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.sqlddl/index.md

 [25pt] Correctness of the schema definition, including data types, primary and foreign
     keys.
 (5 points per table)

-[35pt] Correctness of the insertion script, broken down as follows:
+[35pt] Correctness of the data ingestion script, broken down as follows:

     [25pt] Your script prints a sequence of valid INSERT statements that properly populates all tables.
 Duplicate INSERT statements